Global Heat Wave: Record-Breaking Temperatures and Impacts Worldwide

 North Africa is also affected.
 In Morocco, a new heat wave is announced until Tuesday, with temperatures varying between 37 and 47°C in several provinces, according to the General Directorate of Meteorology (DGM).

 In Asia, several provinces in southern and southeast China will experience high temperatures over the weekend, reaching 35 to 40 C, according to the Central Meteorological Observatory.
-In parts of the northwest, some cities could even exceed 40°C.
+In parts of the northwest, some cities might even exceed 40°C.

 In Japan, the authorities have called on the population to be cautious as temperatures are expected to reach 39°C on Sunday and Monday in the east of the country, according to the local forecaster.